 - 9.1.
-The school is committed to ensuring the development of a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with pupils and staff. - 9.2.
-The Local Governing Body and Leadership Team are responsible for ensuring that the school follows safe recruitment processes in line with statutory guidance. - 9.3.
-The school is responsible for ensuring that the school maintains an accurate Single Central Record (SCR) in line with statutory guidance.
-This will be monitored and reviewed to ensure compliance by the Local Governing Body and the school's Leadership Team.
+All Saints Junior School is committed to ensuring the development of a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with pupils and staff. - 9.2.
+The Local Governing Body and Leadership Team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance. - 9.3.
+Tricia Knight is responsible for ensuring that the school maintains an accurate Single Central Record (SCR) in line with statutory guidance.
+This will be monitored and reviewed to ensure compliance by the Local Governing Body and the school's Leadership Team. - 9.4.
+The Local Governing Body will ensure that at least one of the people who conducts a recruitment interview has completed safer recruitment training.

-- 9.4.
-The Local Governing Body will ensure that at least one of the people who conducts a recruitment interview has completed safer recruitment training. - 9.5.
-Settings are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2018 and related obligations under the Childcare Act 2006 in schools.
+- 9.5.
+We are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2018 and related obligations under the Childcare Act 2006 in schools.
 (Applicable only to nursery, Primary and childcare for children up to the age of 8) - 9.6.
-The school will ensure that contractors and providers are aware of the school's Child Protection and Safeguarding Policy and procedures, and that this will be referred to and followed in the event of an allegation being made regarding a member of their agency.
+The school will ensure that contractors and providers are aware of the school's safeguarding policy and procedures, and that this will be referred to and followed in the event that an allegation is made regarding a member of their agency.
 The school will require that employees and volunteers provided by these organisations use the school's procedures to report concerns. - 9.7.
-The school will seek assurance that employees and volunteers, provided by these organisations, and working with children have been subjected to the appropriate level of safeguarding checks in line with Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, 2023.
+The school will seek assurance that employees and volunteers provided by these organisations and working with children have been subjected to the appropriate level of safeguarding checks in line with Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, 2023.
 If assurance is not obtained, permission to work with children or use the school's premises may be refused. - 9.8.
-When the school commissions services from other organisations, it will ensure that compliance with policy and procedures is a contractual requirement. - 9.9.
+When the school commission services from other organisations, it will ensure that compliance with policy and procedures is a contractual requirement. - 9.9.
 The school advise all staff to disclose any reason that may affect their suitability to work with children that could be a transferable risk to their role.